aljovica/watermark/README.md

 ```
 To application is running on localhost:8080, but it can be changed in application-configuration.json file.

 The watermark process is simulated with a timer.
-The timer be configured in the same config file.
+The timer can be configured in the same config file.

 Three endpoints are exposed: